ojongerius/jongerius.solutions/content/_index.md

 Available expertise:

-* Configuraiton management: Over ten years of experience with automation technologies like Cfengine, Puppet and Ansible.
+* Configuration management: Over ten years of experience with automation technologies like Cfengine, Puppet and Ansible.

 * Cloud, container and virtualisation: Over six years of experience architecting, running and development of private and public clouds.
 Container and virtualisation orchestration using Xen, VMware, OpenVZ and more recently ECS and Kubernetes.